ilichgithub/Flat/README.md

 And ready you will have the project fully deployed.

 I hope it meets the requirements.
 Thank you and see you later.

+Note: Important in the root folder of the project the `repository` folder will be created where the cloned project will be located there.